 Similarly, data resampling is a widely used strategy to deal with harmful samples.
 It re-weights input data based on their training loss: those with higher losses are assumed to have corrupted labels, and hence it could be beneficial to down-weigh them during training.
 Nevertheless, such loss-based resampling methods are known to have limitations, e.g. instabilities towards large portions of mislabelled data (for details see [Zha16U]).

 But why would this be better than just removing the bad samples?
-The image above shows the average test loss of several re-labelling methods on 4 different datasets.
-The datasets are progressively corrupted with different amounts of noise (as reported on the x-axis).
-The other methods are
+In Figure 1 four datasets are progressively corrupted with different amounts of noise (as reported on the x-axis).
+Besides RDIA, the other methods are

 - ERM: the usual full training.